jwindfelder/Server-Launch-Manager/README.md

 #### Third-
 Download the .zip archive and unzip it.
-Move the "FiveM-Launch-Manager.exe" to your main server directory This should the same folder your server.cfg is in and the run.cmd
+Move the "Server-Launch-Manager.exe" to your main server directory This should the same folder your server.cfg is in and the run.cmd

 #### Fourth-